tchaudhry91/lbv-website/site/content/courses/_index.md

 ---
-title: Our Coffee
+title: Our Courses
-type: products
+type: courses
-image: /img/products-jumbotron.jpg
+image: img/lbv-logo-header-file.jpg
 heading: What we offer
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+Learn Beyond Vision is conceived with a vision to impart knowledge to all ophthalmic personnel beyond what they have learned at their school.
 intro:
   blurbs:
     - image: /img/illustrations-coffee.svg